Introducing Miss J.J. Hart through the eyes of her father, Jonathan Hart

-None of the other kids who witnessed the fight that day claimed to have a line on what triggered J.J.’s outburst, despite most of them being seated at or near the lunch table where the disagreement.
-He and Jennifer finally concluded whatever happened, it must have been justified since there had been no backlash from the parents of the boy whose nose J.J. bloodied and eye she blacked.
+None of the other kids who witnessed the fight that day claimed to have a line on what triggered J.J.’s outburst, despite most of them being seated at or near the lunch table where the disagreement initiated.
+He and Jennifer finally concluded that whatever happened, it must have been justified since there had been no backlash from the parents of the boy whose nose J.J. bloodied and eye she blacked.

 She settled back in the chair, bringing her legs up to cross them under her body.

 “See, my mother had come to our class for a visit, and she helped us with the yearbook that we were working on.
 Of course, everybody liked her and she was a lot of fun.
 The next day, we were at the lunch table, and some of the kids were asking me about my mother’s work.
 Blake Nichols starts up with how he heard his father telling some of his friends, while they were playing cards, that he knew my mother a long time ago when she lived in New York.
 Blake said that his father lived there too.
 I kind of figured he was starting something up, but I ignored him.

 “He started talking about his father said that he had dated my mother back then.
 I knew that he was just trying to make me mad, so I kept on ignoring him.
 In the first place, Blake doesn’t like me because I’m a girl and I’m smarter than he is; no brag, just fact.
 I guess because I wouldn’t comment, he started telling the boys at our table how all his father’s friends started saying about how good my mother looks and everything.
 I still was trying to act like I didn’t hear him, but by this time everybody at the table was looking at me.
 They knew I was getting angry.